zakkg3/Overkube/README.md

 3- Once the control-plane is in place, and the vms are up and running the operator will run a job (kopf.adopt) this job will use @asteven scripts to bootstrap the cluster using the kubeadm clusterconfiguration provided in the CRD

-4- Now, everithing is upm so the operator will update the crd, or create a secret with this info:
+4- Everithing is up so the operator updates the crd, or create a secret with this info:

 ```